1 Reviews

 The content is currently being reviewed by the Hwahae operations team, and the verification will be completed by the next business day (excluding weekends and holidays) from the date the review was written.Reviewed by The Hwahae Testers

 This review was written by The Hwahae Testers who received the product for free and evaluated it with a sense of representing Hwahae.
 The review is completely unbiased and honest, with no guidelines or restrictions.
-Reviews by The Hwahae Testers undergo the same strict verification process as regular reviews, and if they don't meet our standards, revisions will be requested.Pros🌹Affordable Price🌹 There are options online for 50ml priced at 590 won, and at Daiso, 100ml is sold for 3,000 won. 🌹Smooth Application🌹 Thanks to the petrolatum ingredient, the product glides on the skin smoothly.
-However, there is a slight residual slickness after use.
-The fragrance is almost non-existent. 🌹Effectiveness🌹 This is highly recommended for sensitive skin.
-As mentioned by YouTuber and skincare expert Shin A-young, those with stinging sensations even from mild products should use only Vaseline to restore the skin barrier for a while.
-I personally experienced stinging from even gentle madecassoside ingredients, and was unaware that my long-term sensitive skin was related to rosacea.
-For those who experience severe stinging like me, please use this product until the irritation subsides.
-For those with sensitive and oily skin who are concerned about clogged pores, applying a very small amount thinly works well without causing acne.
+Reviews by The Hwahae Testers undergo the same strict verification process as regular reviews, and if they don't meet our standards, revisions will be requested.ProsAffordable price You can find 50ml for as low as 590 won online, and Daiso sells 100ml for just 3,000 won.
+Smooth application Thanks to the petrolatum ingredient, it glides on the skin effortlessly.
+There's a slight slippery feeling after use, but it's almost fragrance-free.
+Effectiveness Highly recommended for sensitive skin.
+A YouTuber with an esthetician background, Shin Ah-young, advised that if your skin stings even with gentle products, you should stop using all other skincare and only apply Vaseline to repair your skin barrier.
+I couldn't use even mild madecassoside products without stinging, and I didn't realize my sensitive skin was related to my redness issues.
+If you're experiencing severe stinging like me, use this until your skin calms down.
+For those with sensitive and oily skin worried about clogged pores, applying a thin layer in small amounts won't cause acne and works well.

-ConsIf I had to choose, Vaseline is affordable and made from petroleum-derived ingredients, so its safety has been a topic of discussion.
-Most doctors say it's fine, but people's minds don't change easily, so there are still quite a few who think Vaseline is harmful.
+ConsIf I had to pick something, the safety of Vaseline has become a topic of discussion since it's derived from petrochemicals, despite its low price.
+While most doctors say it's fine, people's minds don't change easily, so quite a few still think Vaseline might be harmful.

 Tip1.
-Using a soothing gel before applying Vaseline can provide additional moisture replenishment and calming effects for the skin.
-Vaseline itself does not have those moisturizing and soothing properties, so apply Vaseline over the soothing gel before it fully evaporates to create a protective barrier.
-2. For sensitive skin, skip the toner and go straight to using the soothing gel and Vaseline.
-Most toners are more focused on exfoliating rather than hydrating, and for already compromised sensitive skin, this can be like "pouring salt on a wound."
-Toners also tend to sting for those with sensitive skin.
-3. After applying Vaseline at night, simple water cleansing in the morning can effectively remove any residue.
-Foaming cleansers can be irritating for delicate, sensitive skin like ours (sigh), so just use a gentle foaming cleanser at night and stick to water-only cleansing in the morning.
-4. If you've applied too much Vaseline, gently blot it off with paper oil blotting sheets.
+Apply a soothing gel before Vaseline for extra hydration and calming effects.
+Vaseline itself doesn't hydrate or soothe the skin.
+Create a barrier with Vaseline before the soothing gel evaporates completely.
+2. For sensitive skin, skip toners and go straight to soothing gel and Vaseline.
+Most toners exfoliate rather than hydrate, which can be like rubbing salt in a wound for sensitive skin.
+Toners might sting anyway.
+3. After applying at night, a water rinse in the morning is enough to remove any remaining Vaseline.
+Use a gentle foam cleanser only at night, as it can irritate sensitive skin.
+Stick to water cleansing in the morning.
+4. If you've applied too much, gently blot with oil blotting paper.